david-cao/gRPCBenchmarks/writeup.md

 [OkHttp results](/okhttp_results)

 #### Considerations
 Protobuf needs to calculate the size of its message when serializing in order to allocate a large enough byte array.
 However, when it's called once it gets cached, thus leading to skewed results with successive runs.
+We suspect this could up to double the reported speed.
+However, the speed at which protobuf serializes is well over 2x than JSON.

 Gzip is disabled for the "Small request" proto, since it actually increases size.